 You must complete several milestones on your road to completing your doctoral degree.
 They are the Preliminary Examination, Comprehensive Examination, Dissertation Overview, and the final Dissertation Defense.
 For each milestone, the Academic Program Administrator will prepare a form called Report on Requirements for a Doctoral Degree.
+You must obtain this form and have it with you during your presentation for committee members to sign.
 The Committee for each milestone and the Department Chair must sign this form and submit it to the Office of Student Affairs for official recording.